whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Are People So Racist And Hateful.md

 So what does this old children's story have to teach about ignorance, racism, and hatred happening right now?

 In this story, the emperor is the ruler, meaning he decides on the laws and how they're enforced, and he can punish people who express beliefs that he doesn't like.
-The people in this story know that, and know that it is safer to believe that he is beautifully dressed, or at least pretend.
+The people in this story know that, and they know, consciously or not, that it is safer to go along and believe that he is beautifully dressed, or at least pretend to believe, rather than face the truth.
 After all, acknowledging the truth could lead to imprisonment or worse.

-In unhealthy cultures, it's simply a common pattern for unaccountable authorities to punish people for saying uncomfortable truths.
+And over time, this becomes a habit that feels more or less normal for many people living since birth in unhealthy cultures.

+### In Unhealthy Cultures, Unaccountable Authorities Punish Those Who Speak Up

 Let's look at some historical examples to see how this works.

 In the US pre-Civil War south, chattel slavery was assumed to be good for the slaves by all right-thinking people.
 Doctors even had a diagnosis called "Draepetomania" where any slave who tried to escape was believed to have a mental illness!
 Why would they believe such nonsense, even highly trained doctors, instead of simply recognizing the evils of slavery and acknowledging people's healthy desire to escape?